-This is one of the most-pet friendly resorts in the Las Vegas area if you are planning on bringing your furry friend traveling with you.
+Weston Lake Las Vegas (TripAdvisor) is one of the most-pet friendly resorts in the Las Vegas area if you plan to bring your furry friend with you.
 While they cannot swim in the pool, there are plenty of activities they can enjoy with you on the lake.
-There are lots of water sports you can enjoy on Lake Las Vegas with your dog, including paddle boarding and kayaking.
+You can enjoy many water sports on Lake Las Vegas with your dog, including paddle boarding and kayaking.

 You can take your dog out into the lake with you, giving her the opportunity to take a quick dip in open water.
-Be mindful that this water can be deep, and they should not stray far from the board.
+Be mindful that this water can be deep, and they should not stray far from the board or shore.

-Book a room at the pet-friendly Westin Lake Las Vegas for your next Las Vegas visit.
+Book a room at the pet-friendly Westin Lake Las Vegas for your next Las Vegas visit (TripAdvisor).

 5. Canine Bodyworks and Aquatics

 In addition to swimming for fun, Canine Bodyworks and Aquatics (website) is one of the only water therapy facilities for dogs in the Las Vegas area.
-While this place does not offer free swimming in pools, it is a great swimming option for dogs who want to learn to swim, need assistance in swimming for therapeutic reasons or are looking to lose weight.
+While this place does not offer free swimming in pools, it is a great option for dogs who want to learn to swim, need assistance in swimming for therapeutic reasons, or need to lose weight.

-This is one of the only dog-specific pools and swimming locations in the area.
-While it does cost money for individualized sessions with the therapist, it may be a great solution especially for aging dogs that may start to experience problems with bones and joints.
+This is one of the area’s only dog-specific pools and swimming locations.
+While it costs money for individualized sessions with the therapist, it may be a great solution, especially for aging dogs that may start to experience joint problems.

 They even offer what they call “Canine Land Massages”.
 These are 45-minute therapeutic massages.
 It’s like a spa day for dogs!